 C14 Yes No

-Does your institution have an

-application closing date?
+Does your institution have an application closing date?
 X

-C14 Application closing date (fall): 8/24
+C14 Application closing date (fall): 8/22

 C14 Priority date:

+0.15

-C15 Yes No
+C15 Are first-time, first-year students accepted for terms other than Yes No

 C15 Are first-time, first-year students accepted for terms other than

-•

-C16 Notification to applicants of admission decision sent (fill in one on nly)
+C16 Notification to applicants of admission decision sent (fill in one of nlv)

-C16 On a rolling basis beginning
+C16 On a rolling basis beginning y/

+(date):

-(date): C16 By (date):
+C16 By (date):

-C16 Other:
+Other:

-Old Guidi.

 C17 Reply policy for admitted applicants (fill in one only)

-C17 Must reply by (date):

-C17 No set date: X
+C17 Must reply by (date): C17 No set date: X

-C17 Must reply by May 1 or within weeks if notified
+17 Must reply by May 1 or within

+weeks if notified

 thereafter

-C17 Other:
+Other:

+-

-C17 Deadline for housing deposit (MM/DD):
+17 Deadline for housing deposit (MM/DD): None

-C17 Amount of housing deposit:
+Amount of housing deposit: \$225.00

-C17 Refundable if student does not enroll?
+17 Refundable if student does not enroll?

-C17 Yes, in full

-C17 Yes, in part C17 No
+17 Yes, in part

-C17 140
+17 No X

-C18 Deferred admission
+18 Deferred admission

-C18 Yes No
+18 Yes No

-C18 Does your institution allow students to postpone enrollment after Х
+Does your institution allow students to postpone enrollment after X

-admission? ^
+admission? ,

-C18 If yes, maximum period of postponement: 3 Years
+If yes, maximum period of postponement:

-C19 Early admission of high school students Voo No
+c19 Early admission of high school students

+219 Yes No

-C19 Does your institution allow high school students to enroll as full-time, Yes INU
+19 Does your institution allow high school students to enroll as full-time,

-first-time, first-year (freshman) students one year or more before Х
+first-time, first-year (freshman) students one year or more before X

-high school graduation? ^
+high school graduation?

-C20 Common Application Question removed from CDS.
+20 Common Application Question removed from CDS.
 (Initiated during 20 06-2007 cycle)

-,

 Early Decision and Early Action Plans

-C21 Early Decision
+21 Early Decision

-C21 Yes No
+21 Yes No

-C21 Does your institution offer an early decision plan (an admission plan
+21 Does your institution offer an early decision plan (an admission plan

-that permits students to apply and be notified of an admission V
+that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that V

-decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- Х
+asks students to commit to attending if accepted) for first-time, first- Х

 year (freshman) applicants for fall enrollment?

-C21 If "yes," please complete the following:
+221 If "yes." please complete the following:

-C21 First or only early decision plan closing date
+First or only early decision plan closing date

-C21 First or only early decision plan notification date
+First or only early decision plan notification date

-C21 Other early decision plan closing date
+Other early decision plan closing date

-C21 Other early decision plan notification date
+Other early decision plan notification date

-C21 For the Fall 2012 entering class:
+21 For the Fall 2013 entering class: T

 Number of early decision applications received by your institution

-C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+Number of applicants admitted under early decision plan

-DET IT 10436 Provide Significant details about your early decision plan.
+Please provide significant details about your early decision plan:

+L

+C22 Early action